Murder of George Floyd: Other reactions

 A variety of people and organizations reacted to Floyd's murder.
 Numerous statues and monuments honoring persons or events associated with slavery and racism were vandalized, removed, or destroyed during the protests in the U.S. and elsewhere.

 Aftermath

+Media

-Darnella Frazier, the 17-year-old who filmed Floyd's restraint on her cell phone, received the 2020 PEN/Benenson Courage Award from PEN America.
+Darnella Frazier, who, as a 17-year-old, filmed Floyd's restraint on her cell phone, received the 2020 PEN/Benenson Courage Award from PEN America.
 The award was presented to her at an awards ceremony in December 2020 by film director Spike Lee.
-PEN America CEO Suzanne Nossel said that Frazier's act sparked a "bold movement demanding an end to systemic anti-black racism and violence at the hands of police."
+PEN America CEO Suzanne Nossel said that Frazier's act sparked a "bold movement demanding an end to systemic anti-Black racism and violence at the hands of police".
 In June 2021, Frazier also received a special citation from the Pulitzer Prize committee in 2021 for her video.
 The staff of the Star Tribune received the prize for Breaking News Reporting for their coverage of protests.

+Policing

 Chokeholds and other neck restraints were banned or restricted by at least 17 state legislatures in the year after Floyd's murder.
+In some states, police disciplinary records have become public.

+Justice Department review

+As a result of Floyd's murder, the United States Department of Justice conducted a federal review of the Minneapolis Police Department.
+Its report, released in June 2023, found that the city's police had a pattern and practice of using deadly and other force excessively, of disproportionately searching and stopping Black and Native American people, of violating the free-speech rights of protesters, and of discriminating against people with behavior health disabilities during emergency responses.
+About the report, Attorney General Merrick Garland said that "the patterns and practices we observed made what happened to George Floyd possible".
+It was characterized as a call to change by several politicians, including President Joe Biden, U.S. Senator for Minnesota Amy Klobuchar, U.S. Representative for Minnesota's 5th district (which includes Minneapolis) Ilhan Omar, Minnesota Attorney General Keith Ellison, and Minneapolis Mayor Jacob Frey.

+Along with its findings, the Department of Justice announced that Minneapolis and the Minneapolis Police Department agreed "in principle" to negotiate a court-enforced consent decree with the DOJ, the city's second consent decree regarding policing after it entered one with the Minnesota Department of Human Rights.